edwardsharp/redux-key-nav/README.md

 `focusOnMount` will get set as the active item no matter if one already exists (see: [src/examples/popovers/Popovers.tsx](src/examples/popovers/Popovers.tsx)).

-`onExitContainer` is intended to be used when there are two (or more) containers that are rendered but do not reference each other with their container's `exists` property. an example is a navigation trap like a modal dialog popup that renders atop the other navigation items but navigation should be constrained to that container (or containers) only and when the container is closed call back to `onExitContainer` with the container name that active focus should go to (see: [src/examples/popovers/Popovers.tsx](src/examples/popovers/Popovers.tsx)).
+`onExitContainer` is intended to be used when there are two (or more) containers that are rendered but do not reference each other with their container's `exits` property. an example is a navigation trap like a modal dialog popup that renders atop the other navigation items but navigation should be constrained to that container (or containers) only and when the container is closed call back to `onExitContainer` with the container name that active focus should go to (see: [src/examples/popovers/Popovers.tsx](src/examples/popovers/Popovers.tsx)).

 use a `ref` in order to call methods on the HTMLElement like `.focus()` when an item is focused (i.e. `useEffect(()=> ref.focus(), [activeItem])` or when enter (or whatever) key presses happen. see: [src/examples/infinite/Infinite.tsx](src/examples/infinite/Infinite.tsx)